RoseCityRobotics/common_platform/docs/source/camera/index.md

 # Camera Operations

-This section covers camera setup, configuration, and operations for the common platform robot.
+This section covers camera setup, configuration, calibration, and usage for the common platform robot.

 ## Topics